 This book will help you understand why.

-To be a good golfer, you need to understand two things.
+To reach your potential as a golfer, it helps to understand two things.

-The game is a simple one; get the ball in the hole as quickly as possible.
+The game is simple; get the ball in the hole as quickly as you can.

-A simple game becomes more complicated than it should be because most golfers don’t understand how their mind really works.
+A simple game becomes more complicated than it should be when a golfer doesn’t understand how their mind really works.

-This misunderstanding is revealed in all the questions golfers have in their heads when they play or practice.
+This misunderstanding is revealed in the questions they ask themselves when they play or practice.

-Why do I never play my best golf when I really want to?
+Why do I rarely play my best golf when I really want to?

 Why is it so difficult to fix and improve my golf swing?